visdesignlab/CVOWorkshops/_methods/mind-maps.md

 This activity may come naturally to some participants but is likely to be more of a _challenge_ to others and so it is worth considering as an optional means of recording ideas or as a group activity with a designated _visual lead_ who coordinates the drawing.
 These options may help us manage _challenge_ and vary levels of _collegiality_ associated with this activity.

 #### Materials
+- paper
+- pens
+- visualization examples
-paper, pens, visualization examples, scissors, glue, tape
+- scissors, glue, tape, etc.